-Care workers can use the Phone Timekeeping (IVR) functionality instead of the mobile application for actions such as clocking in and out of Visits, listening to their Schedule, completing Service Tasks, and reporting an Incident.
+Care workers can use AlayaCare's phone timekeeping feature to use an interactive voice response (IVR) system instead of the mobile application for actions such as clocking in and out of visits, listening to their schedule, completing service tasks, and reporting an incident.

-When calling in, Employees must authenticate themselves by entering their Employee ID followed by the # sign.
-If an Employee calls from a phone listed on the Client's profile, the IVR will recognize that they are calling in from the Client's home.
+When calling in, employees must authenticate themselves by entering their employee ID followed by the # sign.
+If an employee calls from a phone number listed on the client's profile, the IVR will recognize that they are punching in from the client's home.

 Configure Phone Timekeeping

-Make sure the Feature Flag: Call-In Punch Timekeeping is on.
+Make sure the Call-In Punch System feature flag is turned on.

 Administrators can configure an agency's Phone Timekeeping (IVR) Settings from System Settings>Phone Timekeeping.